61 percent of UAE online shoppers bought items from a foreign website in the last 12 months, according to a new report by PayPal and Ipsos

 Clothing, footwear and apparel were the most common cross-border purchase category in the UAE, with 64 percent of cross-border shoppers having bought from this category, compared to beauty products and cosmetics (49 percent), toys and hobbies (40 percent) and health products (36 percent).

 The United States was found to be the most popular cross-border shopping destination, with 22 percent of local online shoppers making a purchase from an American website in the last 12 months.
-Trailing behind the USA were India (16 percent) and China (15 percent).For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Trailing behind the USA were India (16 percent) and China (15 percent).retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.